 Statistically speaking, if you are reading this post then you have most likely just Googled “what is digital signage software” or simply “digital signage software” and you are probably looking for some help sorting through the hundreds of digital signage software offerings in the marketplace.

-Digital signage is a fragmented industry with over 600 vendors, all competing for your business.
-To understand the differences between one vendor to the next, and their offerings, you first need to understand the technologies of digital signage.
+Before discussing what digital signage software is, you first need to understand the digital signage ecosystem.
 In any digital signage network, there will be hardware – consisting of at least a screen and media player – and software.